andrewrk/dominion/README.md

    expensive card, choosing randomly when there is a tie.
 Never buy Curses.
    Tries to do the best thing given the available moves, but does no planning or reacting to opponent.

-## TODO

- * Add log and initial state so that we can completely reproduce a game